 For those of us who love our morning coffee – or our energy drink before heading to the gym – the thought that it could be harming our cardiovascular system is not something we want to consider.
 But what science and medicine now tell us about caffeine is not all bad, though we do need to monitor our intake.

 The US Food and Drug Administration estimates that the average amount of caffeine consumed in the U.S. daily is equal to 2-4 cups of coffee per person.
 Many studies indicate that this level of consumption – considered to be moderate – has a variety of health benefits.
 But other studies claim that even as little as 1-2 cups of coffee per day or the equivalent, can negatively impact our health.
 So, who is right?
-And what should we believe about caffeine?
+And what should we believe?

 Let’s look more closely at this ever-popular stimulant and analyze the potential health benefits, as well as the negative side effects, of caffeine consumption.

 Caffeine is a product found naturally in raw coffee beans, cocoa, kola nuts, guarana berries and tea leaves that can diminish feelings of tiredness and improve concentration.
 Found in coffee, tea, chocolate, energy drinks, soft drinks and some cold and allergy medicines, its effects start as soon as 15 minutes after it’s consumed and can last up to 6 hours.

 The effects can vary greatly person to person based on their lifestyle and their genetics, which may be the reason for the mixed messages surrounding whether it is good for us or bad for us.